Hana (group)

-Hana (stylized in all caps) is a Japanese girl group formed by Chanmina through the audition show No No Girls in 2025.
+Hana (stylized in all caps) is a Japanese girl group formed by Chanmina and Sky-Hi through the audition show No No Girls in 2025.
 They are managed by Sky-Hi's company BMSG and are signed to No Label Music, a record label founded by Chanmina currently operating under Sony Music Japan.
-Hana officially debuted in 2025 and consists of seven members: Chika, Naoko, Jisoo, Yuri, Momoka, Koharu, and Mahina.
+Hana officially debuted in 2025, and consists of seven members: Chika, Naoko, Jisoo, Yuri, Momoka, Koharu, and Mahina.